 The Middle East University of Jordan was visited today by Drs Daan Elffers, Founder and CEO of EMG CSR Consultancy (www.emg-csr.com), the international consultancy for Corporate Social Responsibility (CSR) which is based in the Netherlands.

-Drs Elffers’ visit to Jordan coincided with a number of conferences organized by the Vision Institute for Civil Society & Good Governance Studies (www.vicss.org.jo) in relation to a project on leveraging the potential of CSR in Jordan which is an initiative of the Embassy of The
+Drs Elffers’ visit to Jordan coincided with a number of conferences organized by the Vision Institute for Civil Society & Good Governance Studies (www.vicss.org.jo) in relation to a project on leveraging the potential of CSR in Jordan which is an initiative of the Embassy of the Netherlands in Amman.

 Engaging Arab Youth

 Drs Elffers first spoke with a group of some 50 students with a major in marketing on the topic of ‘sustainable consumerism’, and the trillion-dollar market opportunity behind the performance economy as announced earlier this year at the World Economic Forum in Davos.

 Covering a diverse range of concepts from planned obsolescence to greenwashing, he encouraged students to re-evaluate today’s marketing models entirely, and discussed how vast business opportunities can be created by designing things differently.

 Subsequently Drs Elffers lectured to approximately 150 business majors on the principles of sustainable development.
 He gave powerful examples as to why the global implementation of CSR and sustainability is of critical importance for our survival, but explained how these challenges can also be turned into most attractive business opportunities.
 “Designing for positive outcomes in the areas of economy, but also for society and ecology, is a choice.
 Contrary to what many people think, these aspects are highly compatible, and all it requires is thinking about what it is you really want to achieve and starting to design things with the end in mind.”